geoffchisnall/Resources/Useful Resources.md

 # Resources
-Resources of all the hacky - Need to clean this up better
+Resources of all the hacky - Need to clean this up better and sort.
+Continuing to add stuff.

 #### OSCP Prep stuff
 - [https://411hall.github.io/OSCP-Preparation/](https://411hall.github.io/OSCP-Preparation/)